For Mental Health Professionals and Agencies

 Kara offers two kinds of grief support services for bereaved individuals: peer support and psychotherapy.
 We hope the information summarized below will assist you when recommending Kara services to your clients.
 Please contact us at 650-321-5272 with questions.

-Kara’s peer support program is for those who are experiencing “normal” grief without complications.
-Peer support is available as individual counseling and in support groups.
+Kara’s peer support program is typically appropriate for those who are experiencing grief without complications.
+Peer-based service is offered through individual support and through group support.
 Individual support can also be offered to those navigating a terminal illness (their own or another's).
 In the peer support program, services are provided by trained volunteers who have personal experience with grief and loss.
 These volunteers participate in an initial 21-hour training program that teaches them how to support bereaved individuals.
 Our peer support model advocates listening, speaking, and acting from the heart in service to others.
 After this formal training, the volunteer counselors and group facilitators receive on-going supervision, consultation and training from staff, clinical advisors, and experts in bereavement and end-of-life care.

 To ensure that clients receive the level of support that is appropriate for their needs, Kara does an initial assessment interview with each potential client.
-Factors that would indicate therapy as the appropriate support rather than peer counseling include:
+Factors that would indicate therapy as the appropriate support rather than peer-based support might include:

 - Complicated personal or family issues